Navansh/NFT_Staking_Dapp_Gasless/README.md

-This is a staking Decentralized Application that is Gasless, by using Biconomy SDK
+This is a staking Decentralized Application that is Gasless, by using Biconomy SDK.